 Applies to: resolve unsupported, unrecognized file system causing device unopenable

-Mostly, NTFS and FAT32 are the default file system of external hard drives and USB devices.
+NTFS and FAT32 are the default file systems of external hard drives and USB devices.
 Sometimes, if the operating system doesn't support a specific file system, the device will not open.

 To resolve this issue, you can format the device to NTFS or FAT32 by using disk management or a free format tool.
 Here is an example of changing the external hard drive file system by using the EaseUS free format tool - Partition Master Free.
 Only 3 steps will make it work again: